ferasawadi/jobs-management/README.md

 ### API

-the schema of the API is simple and providing a generic shape that can be used to help front end programmers to perform the tasks faster by having one wrapper to the json<br/>
+the schema of the API is simple and providing a generic shape that can be used to help front end programmers perform the tasks faster by having one wrapper to the json<br/>
-in fact what changing in here is the body of the results object, to make this clear let's take a look on some samples.
+in fact what changing here is the body of the results object, to make this clear let's take a look at some samples.

 ```swagger codegen
 {